Aliases for PRF1 Gene

-PRF1 (Perforin 1 (Pore Forming Protein)) is a Protein Coding gene.
-Diseases associated with PRF1 include fatal post-viral neurodegenerative disorder and hemophagocytic lymphohistiocytosis, familial, 2.
-Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+PRF1 (Perforin 1) is a Protein Coding gene.
+Diseases associated with PRF1 include hemophagocytic lymphohistiocytosis, familial, 2 and aplastic anemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and wide pore channel activity.

 UniProtKB/Swiss-Prot for PRF1 Gene

 Plays a key role in secretory granule-dependent cell death, and in defense against virus-infected or neoplastic cells.
 Plays an important role in killing other cells that are recognized as non-self by the immune system, e.g. in transplant rejection or some forms of autoimmune disease.
 Can insert into the membrane of target cells in its calcium-bound form, oligomerize and form large pores.
 Promotes cytolysis and apoptosis of target cells by facilitating the uptake of cytotoxic granzymes.